arnaud4d/documentation/docs/API/OAuth2ProviderClass.md

 `OAuth2.Provider.new()`<!-- REF #OAuth2.Provider.new().Summary -->instantiates an object of the OAuth2.Provider class.
 <!-- END REF -->

 In `paramObj`, pass an object that determines the properties of the returned 4D.Oauth2Provider object.

-The available properties are:
+The available properties of `paramObj` are:

 |Parameter|Type|Description|
 |---------|--- |------|